garyfleming/continuous-entropy/continuous-entropy.md

 ^ If your platform doesn't have the ability to easily switch versions (NPM is good here), then consider using an intermediary.
 Something that lets you run a job where you can easily install and test an upgrade of a new runtime, and safely switch back when it fails.
 Because it will sometimes.

 <!-- ---

 # **Problem**
 ## Language Schisms

 ^ TODO closely related to runtime but not identical.
 In particular think about big breaking changes.
 Python 2 -> 3: still not settled.
 Some orgs have many Python 2 apps so cost of change is high, plus some of those apps no longer have organisational understanding (more later).
 This is hard. -->

 ---

+# **Problem**
+## Standing Servers

+^ Another issue that would stop Nigel from moving things forward was that everything in the stack was fixed.
+It was running in a long-standing server.
+It was flaky.

+---